petrovmarko/MarkGrad/README.md

 # 🧠 MarkGrad: A Minimal Autograd Engine

 MarkGrad is a small automatic differentiation engine that was created by me from the ground up to comprehend the inner workings of backpropagation.
 It is perfect for learning and experimentation because it emphasizes accuracy and clarity over performance.
+Right now it can feel a bit slow especially when training multiple layers, and I plan on implementing a background c++ engine that will make the computation faster.

 Still not done in full.